yuekaizhang/dynamo/examples/hello_world/README.md

 dynamo server login --api-token TEST-TOKEN --endpoint $DYNAMO_SERVER
 ```

-2. **Build the Dynamo Image**
+2. **Build the Dynamo Base Image**

 > [!NOTE]
-> For instructions on building the Dynamo base image, see the [Building the Dynamo Base Image](../../README.md#building-the-dynamo-base-image) section in the main README.
+> For instructions on building and pushing the Dynamo base image, see the [Building the Dynamo Base Image](../../README.md#building-the-dynamo-base-image) section in the main README.

 ```bash
 # Set runtime image name